Sega development studios: 1991–1999

 Game producer Takayuki Kawagoe called the line-up for the 32X quite weak, as games like Knuckles Chaotix were previously just 16-bit titles, but praised the original titles such as Metal Head.
 Naka, along with Naoto Ohshima developed NiGHTS Into Dreams and Burning Rangers, with the latter not having as much involvement from Naka.
 Much like how Sonic was made to succeed in America, NiGHTS was made to succeed in Europe, although that was the desire by the development team, rather than marketing.
 According to manager Hisashi Suzuki, the turning point was the release of Final Fantasy VII.
 It and the influence of Dragon Quest was far too great for Sega to overcome.
 It did not only influence the fortune of Sega in console development, but also the relevancy of arcades was put into question as well, with Fighters Megamix only being made for Saturn against a tight Christmas 1996 deadline to capitalize on a delay in its development.
 To combat Final Fantasy VII, Team Andromeda, the team behind Panzer Dragoon was instructed to develop an RPG, which was Panzer Dragoon Saga.

+The hardware team developed peripherals which resembled the Wii Remote by Nintendo and modern virtual reality headsets, however they never made it to market.
+The controller that resembled the Wii Remote had a gun pointer and a gyro sensor and was suggested by Yuji Naka for the Dreamcast, but was not supported by Sega as a whole.
+Prototypes of virtual reality headsets were made by Sega of America, Sega of Japan as well as the arcade division.

 At the time, Sega was involved with Vivendi and Universal on GameWorks, and thus had a connection to Steven Spielberg, who visited the Sega offices and saw the prototype of Shenmue, which was something that he was very impressed with.
 This caused Sega management to further support it.
 However, according to Hisashi Suzuki this meant Yu Suzuki leaving the arcade business to develop console projects, and no one was able to tame Yu Suzuki, which meant that the project went out of control.
 Shenmue went over budget and was rumored to have cost Sega over $50 million.